 We told you last summer about the R22 phase out and with summer approaching, Service Experts Heating & Air Conditioning wanted to remind you of your options.

 If you have an air conditioning system installed before 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
 The United States EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 Launching in 2010, the making and importing of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.

 R22 refrigerant is no longer produced in North America.

-The cost of R22 is increasing because of the dropping supply, and will no longer be available for use at all by 2020.
+The cost of R22 is rising because of the dropping supply, and will not be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioner was made before January 2010, you have a couple options:

 1) Buy an upgraded, more environmentally-friendly system, which can use the approved AC refrigerant.

 2) Call an HVAC company to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
 However, this is not recommended because it could void your warranty(ies).